Stantrh/Hacking_Tools/docs/web.md

 # 🕸️ Web Exploitation

-> Tools, writeups and resources related to web exploitation.
+> Tools, writeups and resources related to web application vulnerabilities such as XSS, SQLi, CSRF, SSRF, etc..

 ## 🛠️ Tools
 -